kolabri/kolabri.io/content/company/index.md

 ### Michael Dorner

-Michael Dorner is a co-founder of Kolabri, where he helps companies kick-start and scale their InnerSource programs.
+Michael Dorner is a co-founder of Kolabri, where he helps companies to implement transfer pricing strategies for their globally distributed software engineering.

 Michael holds a researcher position at Blekinge Institute of Technology (BTH) in Sweden.
 In a prior life, he worked as a data scientist and software developer in Siemens Healthcare.
 In his work, Michael focuses on leveraging software development simulation and data analytics to understand how developers communicate and collaborate - which is also the theoretical backbone for his pragmatic consulting on InnerSource and software engineering.